-NOTE: Dropping a dual-enrollment class is considered the same as not obtaining the minimum GPA and students would not be allowed to continue participation in this program.
-Drop/Add will be limited to a two week period, beginning with the first day of allowable enrollment.
+NOTE: Drop/Add will be limited to a two week period, beginning with the first day of allowable enrollment.
 After a dual enrollment course has been dropped, a student must meet secondary seat time requirements in order to earn secondary credit.